Live-in care – everything you need to know

 A fully-managed live-in care agency is regulated by one of three independent bodies in Great Britain – the Care Quality Commission (CQC) in England, The Care Inspectorate Wales (CIW), or The Care Inspectorate Scotland (CIS).

-Generally, carers are direct employees of their company, meaning the company manages your carer’s pay, benefits, holidays and pension.
+The carers are direct employees of their company, meaning the company manages your carer’s pay, benefits, holidays and pension.

-Companies providing this service generally charge more than introductory agencies, as the fee includes all the elements of care planning and management too – a fee that’s determined in an assessment.
+A fully-managed agency recruits a staff of carers and provide standardised training.
+They generally charge more than introductory agencies, as the fee includes all the elements of care planning and management too – a fee that’s determined in an assessment.
 In contrast, introductory agencies are more flexible in costs – meaning they tend to have lower fees.

 Peggy’s dementia meant she found it difficult to settle in and feel comfortable in a care home.
 Here, her daughter Jill shares how Peggy felt much more herself again back at home with the support of her live-in carer Jennifer.